 To disband a branch or merge an entire branch with another, the branch takes a vote on the issue just as they would on any resolution.
 If it passes, this decision is relayed by letter to NAPS Headquarters.
 The letter should state that the branch wishes to merge with another branch and to which branch or branches the members are transferring.
-Affected members must print and sign their names, and include their respective EIN or last 4-digits of their social security number.
-A letter(s) from the branch(es) the members wish to affiliate with, advising NAPS Headquarters they are accepting these members into their branch, should also be sent.
+The receiving branch or branches of the disbanded branch members should advise NAPS Headquarters in writing that they are accepting the respective members into the receiving branch.

-Members of the merging branch should not sign Forms 1187 or 1188.
+Members of the merging branch should not sign Form 1187 or 1188.
 This is another frequent error.
-NAPS Headquarters notifies the PDC of the transfers, and changes in dues where applicable, and changes their branch affiliation in NAPS Headquarters' records.
+NAPS Headquarters notifies the PDC of the transfer and changes in dues, where applicable, and changes their branch affiliation in NAPS Headquarters' records.
 (Forms 1188 are only used to cancel membership in the Association, not membership in a specific branch; Forms 1187 are only used for signing up eligible nonmembers of the Association, not for branch affiliation changes).